vvaltchev/tilck/docs/contributing.md

 ------------------------------

-Each **commit** must be self-contained: no ugly temporary hacks between commits, no commits that do not compile individually, no commits that do not all the pre-existing pass tests.
+Each **commit** must be self-contained: no ugly temporary hacks between commits, no commits that do not compile individually, no commits that do pass not all the pre-existing pass tests.
 That is *critical* in order to `git bisect` to be useable.
-If a commit does not compile or breaks tests because it is incomplete somehow, it will be much harder to reason about whether that specific commit introduced a subtle regression or not.
-Otherwise, with `git bisect` is easy to narrow down a subtle regression to a single commit.
+When a commit does not compile or breaks tests because it is not self-contained, it is *much harder* to reason about whether that specific commit introduced a subtle regression or not.

-However, a commit might contain only dead code that is activated in follow-up changes: as long as everything builds, that's totally fine.
+However, it is acceptable a commit to contain only dead code that is activated in follow-up
+changes: as long as everything builds and tests pass (or there aren't any yet for the new code), that's totally fine.
 Also, an *accurate* 1-line summary is mandatory for each commit, using at most 74 characters, 80 as absolute max.
 Ideally, after leaving an empty line, there should be also a detailed description on the reasons behind the change and implementation details, depending on the complexity of the change.
-However, at least at the moment, having anything beyond a good 1-line summary is optional, except for rare cases like subtle bug fixes.
+However, at least at the moment, having anything beyond a good 1-line summary is *optional*, except for rare cases like subtle bug fixes.

 A **pull request** is either made by one *single* polished commit that is edited during the review iterations and updated via `git push --force` on the topic branch